AMA Study Reveals Independent Practice is Still the Prevalent Model

 Alan Skipper Inaugurated As AENC President

-Our own North Carolina Medical Society (NCMS) Director of Specialty Society anIMG_4269d Meeting Services, Alan Skipper was inaugurated Monday morning, July 13, as President of the Association Executives of North Carolina (AENC).
+Our own North Carolina Medical Society (NCMS) Director of Specialty Society and Meeting Services, Alan Skipper was inaugurated Monday morning, July 13, as President of the Association Executives of North Carolina (AENC).
 The organization provides professional development and networking opportunities to those in the association management profession, including CEOs and the staff of associations across North Carolina.
 AENC celebrates its 60th anniversary this year.

 Alan was honored as part of the AENC’s Awards Breakfast and Annual Business Session at the Durham Convention Center.